-PNC residents will participate in a variety of didactic experiences that include training on specific tests/instruments/procedures, psychotherapy techniques, case conceptualization, and ethics.
+PNC fellows will participate in a variety of didactic experiences that include training on specific tests/instruments/procedures, psychotherapy techniques, case conceptualization, and ethics.
 In-house didactics and seminars include clinical staff meetings, case conferences, journal clubs, ethics and professional development, and formal presentations on neuropsychology/

 psychotherapy topics.
-PNC also coordinates training with webinars facilitated by experts in the field.
-Didactic experiences are augmented with directed readings and can be tailored to the training needs and interests of the resident.
+PNC also coordinates training with webinars facilitated by experts in the field and supports trainees attending conferences.
+Didactic experiences are augmented with directed readings and can be tailored to the training needs and interests of the fellow.

 Candidates for the PNC postdoctoral residency must have completed all requirements for their doctoral degree prior to beginning the residency.
 Applicants must have completed a pre-doctoral internship accredited by the American Psychological Association (APA) or Canadian Psychological Association (CPA).
 Candidates should have experience in pediatric neuropsychological evaluations.

 The training start date is September 5, 2023 (this is flexible).

 Salary: $60,000 first year; $63,000 second year (upon satisfactory completion of the first year)

 401K: Eligibility to contribute to our PNC 401k retirement plan during the second year with an

 employer matching contribution of up to 4%, depending on the amount the fellow chooses to

 The Portsmouth Neuropsychology Center offers excellent technology support including individual laptop access, administrative support (e.g., office manager), and psychometrist support.